waglepuja/Expense-Reimbursement-System/README.md

 * Administrators can view all past requests from all users
 * Administrators can approve or deny pending requests and filter them by status

+To-do list:
+* Users can upload an image of their receipt when submitting reimbursement requests
+* Allow administrators to submit reimbursement requests for other administrators to approve or deny